 Why can’t I use Face ID or Touch ID to unlock my iPad?

-Your iPad probably wouldn’t be disabled if you could simply unlock it with Touch ID or Face ID like you normally do.
+It’s all too easy to forget the passcode if you use Face ID or Touch ID most of the time.
 But these services, while incredibly hard to crack on their own, are more secure when paired with a passcode.

 How do I backup my disabled iPad or iPod?